D4t3ck/Join/README.md

 # Join - Kanban Project Management Tool

-Welcome to the official repository for **Join**, your guide to using our kanban-based project management tool.
+Welcome to the repository for **Join**, your guide to using our kanban-based project management tool.
 This README provides an overview of what Join is, how it can benefit you, and how to use it effectively.
+This is a group work effort by a team of three.

 ---